B3rs/amazeingly/README.md

 You can find (and use) the default mapping inside the `resources/default_map.json` file.

 ### Running tests
-You can run tests with `rake test`
+You can run tests with `docker exec amazeingly rake test`